modernweb-dev/rocket/site/pages/10--docs/20--basics/70--navigation.rocket.md

 In order to not confuse people if `Basics` is clickable or not - of if there is valuable content or not you can say this page is not clickable.

-You can do so by
+You can do so by exporting a flag in `20--basics/index.rocket.js` like so:

 ```js
 export const menuNoLink = true;